sebsteinig/deepmip-helpers/README.md

 ![Alt Text](deepmip-eocene-p1-x3_atmos_mean_validation_table-1.png)

 ## example usage
-Let's recreate the overview tables for the DeepMIP-Eocene-p1 data set (see example above) from scratch using `plot_z-scores.py`.
+Let's recreate the overview tables for the DeepMIP-Eocene-p1 data set (see figure above) from scratch using `plot_z-scores.py`.

 1. Install dependencies: Dependencies for all scripts are listed in the individual files.
 Easiest way to run locally is to create a new conda environment with:
     ``` bash